 The implementation of the MISA process is critical to achieving a more efficient and homogeneous heating process.
 To this end MOFs offer the advantages of easy incorporation of magnetic particles for the fabrication of magnetic composites using simple methods.
 Additional use of polymers can be incorporated to the composite to enhance water sensitivity, leading to more a stable material for real applications in power plants and industrial processes.

 Head over to our success stories, if youd' like to have more information on specific processes.
+You can find detailed case study on carbon capture here.
 Or, if you have a gas capture process and don't know which MOF is best for you, contact us to find out more!